Table of Contents

 Xeon E5‑2630 v4 is one of the entry‑level 10‑core processors for LGA2011‑3.
 It’s a cool‑running, energy‑efficient model with decent multi‑threaded performance, but low all‑core frequency under full load.

 The processor is often found in prebuilt systems sold on AliExpress and other marketplaces.
-Let’s see what this model can do today and whether it’s worth considering as a super‑budget foundation for a home PC.
+Let’s see what this model can do today and whether it’s worth buying for a dirt-cheap starter build.

 Specifications